Mallaig Heritage Centre Publications

 Products listed on this page are supplied directly by Mallaig Heritage Centre and can be purchased online using the Paypal shopping system or by sending a cheque with your order by post.

 A selection of other books and DVDs relevant to the area can be obtained from the Mallaig Heritage Centre Shop at Amazon.com

-POSTAGE to United States of America: postal charges for items on this page have been adjusted for delivery to addresses in United States of America as that seems to be where you are located.
+POSTAGE to the United Kingdom: postal charges are for delivery to addresses in the United Kingdom .
 Please contact us if you wish items to be posted to a different country, so that we can calculate the correct postage.

 If you are purchasing more than one item the postage charged may be more than the actual cost of postage and packing.
 In this event the excess charge will be refunded to you.

 £5.95 (+ £1.50 postage)

 The War Memorials in Arisaig and Morar record the deaths of thirty men and one woman who died while serving their country during World War 1.
 Thre eldest was 47 years old when he died, the youngest only eighteen.